MathieuMorel62/holbertonschool-higher_level_programming/README.md

 <summary>What is the official Python coding style and how to check your code with "pycodestyle"</summary>
 <br>

->The official Python coding style is known as PEP 8 and is a set of guidelines for writing readable, maintainable, and consistent code.
-You can check your code against PEP 8 using the pycodestyle tool.
+>The official coding style for Python is called PEP 8 (Python Enhancement Proposal 8), and it provides guidelines for writing clear, readable, and consistent code.
+You can use the `pycodestyle` tool to check your code against the PEP 8 style guide.
 </details>

 -------------------------------